-I’m going on my second year of pet sitting in Southeast Asia.
+I’m going on my fifth year of pet sitting in Southeast Asia.
 I wasn’t even aware that such a thing as pet sitting or house sitting existed in a ‘professional services’ category, until I read a blog about it on the 1 Dad 1 Kid website.
 I signed up immediately and was an official pet sitter within the month.
 The idea of being away from my own home and having a pet to keep me company was more appealing than simply watching an empty house, so I focused my efforts in the pet sitting direction.
 I got very lucky with my first sit in Kuala Lumpur as the pet owners were extremely diligent about printing detailed information about their pet as well as their home.
 I in turn supplied them with the necessary information about me.
 The who, what and where, so to speak.

 There is a learning curve in pet sitting and house sitting.
-And I have learned a lot in two years.
+And I have learned a lot in the past few years.
 But it was just recently that I learned one important factor, and that is that both parties should be accountable.
 The easiest way to achieve that layer of protection is for both parties to be registered with a pet sitting/house sitting service.
 Preferably with the same company.
 In fact, it will be my main criteria for choosing any future pet sits or house sits.

-In the past two years, I have heard a few odd stories about pet sitters.
+I have heard a few odd stories about pet sitters.
 I’ve also met some unusual pet owners.
 But I would consider myself a bit of an unusual pet owner, so I can relate.
 Pet owners can be very particular about their pets’ needs and I don’t blame them, because I am also very particular.
 In fact, all 6 of my cats and rooster-hen combo are spoiled rotten due to my over indulgence of their dietary and schedule whims.

 This is where things got sloppy and the lines of communication became blurred.